France: Strikes over Macron pension reform cause severe disruption | DW | 05.12.2019

 The French government has beefed up security in the capital Paris and other major cities amid fears hardline protesters could casue trouble.

-- Buses, trains and flights have been canceled and most of the Paris subway system will come to a halt.
+- Buses, trains and flights have been canceled and most of the Paris subway system came to a halt.

 - Schools are closed as more than half of all primary and secondary teachers walked out.

-- Hospital emergency rooms will operate on thin staffing as nurses and doctors strike.
+- Hospital emergency rooms are operating on thin staffing as nurses and doctors strike.

 - Unions have planned two big Paris demonstrations, which will converge on the Place de la Nation.